-“Tracking Concepts” (as used here): Any aspect of reading the tracks and trail of any being or object across any surface that will hold a track (touch your finger to clean glass, or a dark iPad screen, then play with the light).
-This includes; methods, definitions, track structures, and body movements, how to find and read both tracks and trails, and illustrations of the tracks of specific animal species, and all the layers involved.
+“Tracking Concepts” (as used here): Any aspect of reading the tracks and trail of any being or object through time and across any surface that will hold a track (touch your finger to clean glass, or a dark iPad screen, then play with the light).
+This includes; methods, definitions, track structures, body movements, how to find and read both tracks and trails, and illustrations of the tracks of specific animal species, and all the layers involved.